 Many times, schools and workplaces restrict the use of certain websites.
 Many workplaces have a no social media and entertainment policy.
 So, if you connect to their internet, you have to follow the rules.
 Almost all networks have their own restriction policies.
 There may be competitor websites or even insecure ones that your employer doesn’t want you to see.

-Accessing blocked websites is possible if you use a VPN.
+Accessing blocked websites is possible if you use the best VPN services.
 It is the lifeboat you had been waiting for on a dull Monday morning at the office.
 The VPN would encrypt all your data, and the network wouldn’t know which website you are accessing.
 They can still learn how long you were online and how much data you have consumed.
 So, if you were streaming videos and used up more data than usual, it might raise some eyebrows.

 #2: Unblock Netflix